javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 The principal difference is that when `assert` triggers an error, the `it` block immediately terminates.
 So, in the first variant if the first `assert` fails, then we'll never see the result of the second `assert`.

-**Making tests separate is useful to get more information about what's going on.**
+Making tests separate is useful to get more information about what's going on, so the second variant is better.

 And besides that, there's one more rule good to follow.